What Are The Different Types of Marketing Concepts That You Should Know

-Traditional marketing is the very basic type of marketing.
+Traditional marketing is a very basic type of marketing.
 In traditional marketing, any medium can be used.
-Everything you see that can be considered as marketing falls under this category in one way or another.
-Some common examples can be a television commercial, billboard, etc.
+Everything you see that can be considered marketing falls under this category in one way or another.
+Some common examples can be television commercials, billboards, etc.

 2. Above The Line Marketing

 Anything of a marketing strategy that can be seen is referred to above the line.
 Companies promote their products and services to the public, they use billboards, TVCs, email, radio, etc. to reach their customers.
 Everything can be seen by us.
 The consumer can realize that the company is doing publicity for their product or service.
 That is why this is above-the-line marketing.